Shopify/polaris/.changeset/README.md

 Hello and welcome!
 To manage our change log and releases, we use [Changesets](https://github.com/changesets/changesets) to [version](https://semver.org/) and publish code.

-To add an entry to the change log for your pull request, from your feature branch run `yarn changeset` in your terminal.
+To add an entry to the change log for your pull request, from your feature branch run `pnpm changeset` in your terminal.
 Use the arrow, spacebar, and return keys to answer the following Changesets CLI questions:

 `🦋 Which packages would you like to include?`